abh037/MLP/README.md

 `train(dataset, labels, epochs = 50, batch_size = 1000)` runs `batch_size` randomly chosen items from `dataset` and associated `labels` through a backwards pass through the network `epochs` times. `epoch` and `batch_size` will use default values 50 and 1000 respectively if no value is speficied upon calling the method.

-`accuracy(dataset, labels)` returns a float representing the percent of the network's calls to `predict` for `dataset` return a result that matches its given label inm `labels`.
+`accuracy(dataset, labels)` returns a float representing the percent of the network's calls to `predict` for `dataset` return a result that matches its given label in `labels`.
 # Dependencies
 numpy